Social Data: What is Its Value and How to Use It to Drive Better Business Outcome

 Social data is the digital footprint created by social media users.
 This data includes posts to likes on Instagram or followers on Facebook.
 Social data has a powerful influence, but it’s not always easy to analyze.
 However, great tools can help you dig into your analytics for customer experience and identify patterns, trends, and opportunities in social network data.

 Unsolicited feedback from social media platforms is a valuable data source for companies.
 Text analysis helps you understand, process, and sort social media conversations for polarity (negative to positive sentiment), topic, urgency, intent, and more.
-This information can help brands monitor conversations in real-time and automate customer care tasks so they respond quickly.
+This information can help brands monitor conversations in real time and automate customer care tasks so they respond quickly.

 What are local data and social data?